Get Your Insurance Claim Dispute Packet — Fight the Denial for $399

 The Arbitration Battle: Daniels vs. Keystone Mutual Insurance, Indiana, PA

-Keystone Mutual reviewed the claim and, citing a clause about “pre-existing roofing wear,” offered a settlement of only $11,800, arguing much of the damage was not storm-related but due to aging materials.
+Keystone Mutual reviewed the claim and, citing a clause about pre-existing roofing wear,” offered a settlement of only $11,800, arguing much of the damage was not storm-related but due to aging materials.
 Frustrated but determined, Daniels requested arbitration, setting the stage for a complex insurance dispute.

 During the proceedings, Daniels presented detailed reports from her independent roofing contractor, who documented the roof’s condition prior to the storm and the extent of new damage.
 Keystone Mutual’s adjuster countered with their own expert, emphasizing wear and tear and depreciation.
 The tension between technical jargon and personal impact was palpable; Daniels explained how the bakery’s closure during repairs resulted in lost revenue, compounding her losses beyond just the physical damage.

-Keystone Mutual argued the policy’s depreciation clauses left little room for negotiation, while Daniels’ legal representative contested the insurer’s interpretation of “wear” and emphasized the insurer’s duty to act in good faith towards the policyholder.
+the claimant argued the policy’s depreciation clauses left little room for negotiation, while Daniels’ legal representative contested the insurer’s interpretation of “wear” and emphasized the insurer’s duty to act in good faith towards the policyholder.

 After three days of testimony and document review, Arbitrator Klein issued his decision on December 15, 2023.
 He ruled in favor of Daniels on most points, awarding her a total of $21,300.
 The award included $18,000 for roof repairs and an additional $3,300 for documented business interruption losses.
-The arbitrator acknowledged that while some depreciation was warranted, Keystone Mutual had underestimated the storm’s impact and failed to adequately address Daniels’ hardship during the repair period.
+The arbitrator acknowledged that while some depreciation was warranted, the claimant had underestimated the storm’s impact and failed to adequately address Daniels’ hardship during the repair period.

 This arbitration story from Indiana, PA, highlights the challenges everyday people face when battling insurance disputes and how arbitration can offer a quicker, fairer resolution than lengthy court battles.
 For Linda Daniels, it was the difference between closure and continuing uncertainty.